Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 - Grants will not be made available to system service areas with a MHI greater than the statewide MHI of $43,393.
 However, projects in such areas with a MHI up to 150% of the current statewide MHI, or $65,090 will be eligible for reduced interest rate financing (to as low as 0%) or extended up to thirty years to bring the PSC down to the TSC.
 Systems with a service area MHI greater than $65,090 will not be eligible for hardship financing.

-- Only community water systems, systems that provide drinking water to residential populations, such as municipal water systems and privately owned water supply companies, are eligible for hardship assistance.
+- Only community water systems, systems that provide drinking water to residential populations, such as municipal water systems and privately owned water supply companies that are regulated by the Public Service Commission, are eligible for hardship assistance.

 A hardship determination is made based on the information provided in a completed financial hardship application and a comparison of PSC and TSC for a typical household.
 The formula that establishes the TSC is based on the applicant's MHI, as indicated in the example and graph that follow.
 The PSC is the projected annual service charge of the project per Equivalent Dwelling Unit (EDU) including existing debt service, projected debt service, and project operation and maintenance (O&M) costs.